 Energy and water conservation features have been introduced.
 Metering water, electricity and gas use to measure savings, together with visitor feedback, will help to fine-tune the changes and decide what equipment and design will be adopted for wider use in future refurbishment.
 The aim is to reduce resource use and improve visitor comfort.
 Saving energy and water will have environmental benefits for the Island, save money and reduce greenhouse gas production.

-Find out more in the Sustainable Trial Villa visitor compendium.
+Find out more in the Sustainable Trial Unit visitor compendium.
 Links to useful websites provide inspiration and advice about saving water and energy and improving sustainability in your own home.

 Sustainable Visitor Capacity Report

 A Sustainable Visitor Capacity Report was conducted for Rottnest Island by scientists from Edith Cowan University in 2009.
 The project examined the social, environmental, cultural and facilities capacity of nine sites on the Island with respect to visitor use.
 The sites were chosen to provide a representative cross section of the types of sites found on the Island.
 A hard copy of the project report is available for people to peruse at the Rottnest Island Authority reception located at E-Shed, Fremantle.
 Please note that the report cannot be borrowed or removed from the RIA reception.

 Sustainable living websites links